Home

 In other words, one way to look at symptoms is to parse apart combinations until you can separate them into 90,000 names; another way is to find what unites them by identifying what causes them.

 As it turns out, there are five underlying conditions that lend tremendous insight into resolving symptoms at a causal level for an untold number of diseases.
 Those are listed below.
-But first, it may be helpful to consider that there are various perspectives one can take to help identify and resolve causal factors.
-For example, disease can be viewed as the result of:

 1. An imbalance in three fundamental physiological forces, called doshas.
 (Ayurveda)